WalletWasabi/WasabiDoc/docs/using-wasabi/AddressReuse.md

 ---
 {
   "title": "Address Reuse",
   "description": "Address reuse links all these coins to you.
-Here is explained why it is important to use a new address for every transaction."
+Here is explained why it is important to use a new address for every transaction.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---